Better Together: Diversity at HMS and the Committees

-Click here to visit Harvard Medical School's Diversity at HMS web page for Diversity Statement, Resources for Racial and Social Justice, Task Force Diversity and Inclusion Final Report, and Reflections.
+Click here to visit Harvard Medical School's Diversity at HMS web page for our Diversity Statement, Resources for Racial and Social Justice, Task Force on Diversity and Inclusion Final Report, and Reflections.

 As the Task Force on Diversity and Inclusion (TFDI) and its subcommittees deliberated, the need emerged for a long-term, ambitious plan to establish HMS as a destination for diverse individuals.
 Based on community stakeholder feedback, the TFDI envisioned a Better Together plan that articulates HMS’s “Big Bang Goal” to be the institution of preference for diverse candidates.

 Click here to see Better Together Plan.

 The Diversity and Inclusion Committee serves as the primary HMS body responsible for monitoring diversity- and inclusion-related activities within the HMS community.
 It advises leadership on diversity, inclusion and belonging policy, practice, and programming, including identifying and revising diversity groups for focused recruitment and retention strategies.